Sencha, Gyokuro and Matcha Differences

 Gyokuro Fields are Shaded

 Plants are grown in the shade for approximately three weeks before harvesting begins.
-Removing direct sunlight in this way reduces leaf photosynthesis which alters the proportions of flavonols, amino acids, sugars, and other substances that provide tea aroma and taste.
+Removing direct sunlight reduces leaf photosynthesis, which alters the proportions of flavonols, amino acids, sugars, and other substances that provide tea aroma and taste.

 Gyokuro cultivation